Hoard's Dairyman: History

 The Dairyman was founded in 1885 in Fort Atkinson, Wisconsin, by William D. Hoard as an expansion of regular agriculture columns he wrote in the Jefferson County Union.
 It began as a four-page folio supplement to the Union and became a wholly separate publication in 1889.
 The publication grew rapidly, rising from 700 subscriptions to the folio in its first year to more than 6,000 subscriptions by 1889.

 Hoard used the magazine to advocate for new agricultural techniques, including the use of alfalfa as cattle feed, the use of silos to store silage, and the use of the Babcock test to measure the level of butterfat in milk.
 Advocacy for the use of silos had particular success; by 1925, one-fourth of all silos in the United States were on the farms of Dairyman subscribers.
 Hoard also used the magazine to advocate for legislation, such as using the Dairyman to organize a letter writing campaign to increase regulations on the sale of oleomargarine in 1895.
 Hoard led the publication until his death in 1918, when he was succeeded as managing editor by Arthur J. Glover.

 By the mid-1920s, the Dairyman had an international audience, with readers in Japan, Australia, and England.
 By 1985, circulation had grown to 180,000 in 104 countries.
 That year, 91% of milk producers in the United States received the Dairyman.
 As of 2021, circulation of the magazine had declined to 47,650.

-Cow judging contest

-A popular tradition is the magazine's Cow Judging Contest, normally held annually.
-2011 was the 81st year in which the contest was held.
-Over the course of five issues, readers are asked to evaluate four cows from one particular breed of cattle.
-The breeds judged are the Ayrshire, Brown Swiss, Holstein, Guernsey, Jersey, Milking Shorthorn, and Red & White.
-Each of the four cows is presented in three poses: a side view, a rear view, and an upper rear view showing the cow's back.
-Readers can rank cows from each class on an entry form in the magazine.

-The entry that comes closest to the evaluation of a panel of judging experts is the winner and receives cash prizes.